Choose a college

 Test anxiety is a common experience that many students have before taking an assessment or during the actual exam.
 It is frustrating to draw a blank during an assessment or to become so nervous that you cannot concentrate enough to answer the questions.
 There are many interrelated factors that cause anxiety—often fear of failure, fear of how others will view you if you perform poorly, and concern about past performances.
 There are a number of ways to tame test anxiety, which may be robbing you of the satisfaction associated with passing an assessment

 Be Well Prepared

 Being well prepared is the initial step to managing test anxiety.
 Poor preparation or last-minute cramming for an assessment will only increase anxiety.
 Give yourself plenty of time to learn material well.
-Work with your course mentor to ensure that you are properly prepared.
+Work with your course instructor to ensure that you are properly prepared.
 You also want to ensure that you are using good test-taking strategies.

 It is easy to fall into a downward spiral of negative thinking when performance suffers due to test anxiety.
 Be careful about what you say to yourself.
 Replace any negative thoughts with positive thoughts.
 Consider how rational your thoughts are and whether there are better things you could say to yourself.
 If you find yourself saying, "I should have studied more," stop yourself and substitute a positive statement such as, "I am prepared for this test!"

 Visualize Your Success

 Visualizing yourself doing well on the assessment can help you to make it happen in real life.
 While studying, imagine yourself feeling confident, calm, focused, and clearheaded in the assessment.
 Elite athletes use this technique when preparing for success in competition.
 You can do the same to overcome test anxiety!

 Use Relaxation Strategies